Meldiron/node-swm/SLIME_FORMAT_VERBOSE.md

 My server is running on version 1.17, so my byte will hold `07`.

-### TODO: 2 bytes (short) - xPos of chunk lowest x & lowest z
+## Lowest chunk X

-I didn't understand this part properly yet, but I noticed most works has really high numbers here, so for now I would say to always put `FF FF` here - giving you no limitations.
+2 bytes representing X of lowest possible chunk location.
+I believe this is required to support multiple world versions.
+On 1.17, I noticed the value is always `FF FF`.
+I would recommend trying this value or exporting any world on your Minecraft version to see what value it puts in there.

-### TODO: 2 bytes (short) - zPos
+### Lowest chunk Z

-Same as above.
-Always use `FF FF`
+Same as above, but for Z. Again, I noticed it's always `FF FF`on MC 1.17.
+Try that, or figure out what is used on your MC version.

 ### World width (in chunks)